≪ Go to our review of Toasters

 Frozen Food/Defrosting Toasting Quality

 At a list price of $80 the CPT-420 is the cheapest leverless model we tested, though it lacked some of the panache of the more expensive models.
-If you're looking for a leverless model we think the Editors Choice Award winning OXO On is a better overall value listing for only $20 more.
-The levered Oster Jelly Bean offered better performance in our testing listing for only $35.
+The Oster Jelly Bean offered better performance in our testing listing for only $35, which feels like a much better value to us.

 The CPT-420 is reliable and will adequately handle all of your toasting needs.
 However, it was outperformed in our tests by cheaper levered models, and we feel the more expensive leverless models are actually a better value.
 If you're enamored with leverless technology and want to find it at the cheapest possible price you will be happy with the CPT-420, but in all other circumstances there are better options available.